 - Heat oil in a deep pan over medium heat till hot.

-- Simmer the heat and slowly slide in 4 to 5 badushas.
+- Once oil is hot enough, turn off the heat and slowly slide in 4 to 5 badushas.

 - Add them to the sugar syrup, soak for 5 minutes and remove to a plate.